buildpacks/spec/buildpack.md

 3. The lifecycle MUST invoke the start command with the decided execution strategy.

-When executing a process with, the lifecycle SHOULD additionally replace the lifecycle process in memory with the command process.
+When executing a process using any execution strategy, the lifecycle SHOULD replace the lifecycle process in memory without forking it.
-When executing a process with Bash, the lifecycle SHOULD additionally replace the Bash process in memory with the command process if possible.
+When executing a process with Bash, the lifecycle SHOULD additionally replace the Bash process in memory without forking it.

 ## Development Setup